sharoncornelius/idpf-specification/idpf_specification.md

 Note that interrupt enablement is also done by SW after interrupt initialization (before first interrupt was issued).

-## Changing ITR intervals on-the-fly
+## Changing ITR Intervals on-the-fly

 The device supports SW changing the ITR rates dynamically.

 The rate change operation is submitted through the GLINT_DYN_CTL register.

-To enforce a rate change , software should :
+To enforce a rate change, software should:

 1. Set the GLINT_DYN_CTL.ITR_INDX field to the relevant ITR.
 When GLINT_DYN_CTL.ITR_INDX is set to 0x3 the rate programming update is disabled.
 2. Set the GLINT_DYN_CTL.INTERVAL to the desired interval.

-Based on negotiation, the rate change can be done b<u>y</u> using the following options :
+Based on negotiation, the rate change can be done b<u>y</u> using the following options:

 - Piggybacked to an interrupt enablement operation done using GLINT_DYN_CTL (i.e. when setting the INTENA flag).
 - This option is supported only when VIRTCHNL2_CAP_INTR_ADAPT_WITH_INTENA feature is negotiated.